Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 ## Key concepts

-### ReceiptClient
+### FormRecognizerClient
-A `ReceiptClient` is the Form Recognizer interface to use for analyzing receipts.
-It provides operations to extract receipt field values and locations from receipts from the United States.
+A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts, recognizing content from forms, and recognizing data from forms using custom trained models.
+It provides different methods based on inputs from a URL and inputs from a stream.

-### FormLayoutClient
-A `FormLayoutClient` is the Form Recognizer interface to extract layout items from forms.
-It provides operations to extract table data and geometry.

-### CustomFormClient
+### FormTrainingClient
-A `CustomFormClient` is the Form Recognizer interface to use for creating, using, and managing custom machine-learned models.
-It provides operations for training models on forms you provide, and extracting field values and locations from your custom forms.
-It also provides operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.
+A `FormTrainingClient` is the Form Recognizer interface to use for creating, using, and managing custom machine-learned models.
+It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.

 ### Long-Running Operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

 Methods that train models or extract values from forms are modeled as long-running operations.
 The client exposes a `begin<operation-name>` method that returns an `Promise<PollerLike>`.
 Callers should wait for the operation to complete by calling `pollUntilDone()` on the poller returned from the `begin<operation-name>` method.
-A sample code snippet is provided to illustrate using long-running operations [below](#extracting-receipt-values-with-a-long-running-operation).
+A sample code snippet is provided to illustrate using long-running operations [below](#recognize-receipts).

 ### Training models
-Using the `CustomFormClient`, you can train a machine-learned model on your own form type.
+Using the `FormTrainingClient`, you can train a machine-learned model on your own form type.
 The resulting model will be able to extract values from the types of forms it was trained on.

 #### Training without labels
 A model trained without labels uses unsupervised learning to understand the layout and relationships between field names and values in your forms.
 The learning algorithm clusters the training forms by type and learns what fields and tables are present in each form type.